 A1C testing should be performed routinely in all patients with diabetes, first to document the degree of glycemic control at initial assessment, then as part of continuing care.
 Since the A1C test reflects a mean glycemia over the preceding 2–3 months, measurement approximately every 3 months is required to determine whether a patient’s metabolic control has reached and been maintained within the target range.
 Thus, regular A1C testing permits detection of departures from the target range in a timely fashion.
 For any individual patient, the frequency of A1C testing should be dependent on the treatment regimen used and on the judgment of the clinician.
 In the absence of well-controlled studies that suggest a definite testing protocol, expert opinion recommends A1C testing at least two times a year in patients who are meeting treatment goals (and who have stable glycemic control) and more frequently (quarterly assessment) in patients whose therapy has changed or who are not meeting glycemic goals.

-Proper interpretation of A1C test results requires that health care providers understand the relationship between test results and average blood glucose, kinetics of the A1C test, and specific assay limitations.
-Data from the DCCT relating A1C test results to mean plasma glucose levels appear in Table 1 (4), but these data should be used with caution if the A1C test assay method is not certified as traceable to the DCCT reference method.
+Proper interpretation of A1C test results requires that health care providers understand the relationship between test results and average blood glucose, kinetics of the A1C test and specific assay limitations.
+Data are available from the DCCT relating A1C test results to average glycemia, but these data should be used with caution if the A1C test assay method is not certified as traceable to the DCCT reference method.

 Glycated serum protein (GSP)